Account Funding Transactions: What They Are & How Businesses Use Them in Digital Payments

 An account funding transaction (AFT) is a type of digital payment that allows someone to move money from their card – usually a debit or credit card – into another account.
 This could be a digital wallet, a business platform, or a trading account.

 It’s not a purchase, and it’s not a payout.
-It’s simply a transfer.
+Account funding transactions simply transfer funds.
 You can think of it as topping up your phone, adding money to an e-wallet, or depositing into a trading account – but using your card.

-These transactions are supported by all major card schemes and are widely used by payment gateways and payment service providers, especially in industries where fast and secure money movement is essential.
+These account funding transfers are supported by all major card schemes and are widely used by payment gateways and payment service providers, especially in industries where fast and secure money movement is essential.

 How AFTs Work Behind the Scenes